 - Data-Driven Decision-Making in Social Services

-Full-time Doctorate in Social Work programs are designed for students who can attend on a full-time basis – usually about 12 credit hours per semester – and are typically completed in 2-3 years.
+Full-time Doctorate in Social Work programs are designed for students who can attend on a full-time basis – usually about 12 credit hours per semester – and may typically be completed in 2-3 years.

 Part-time DSW programs are designed to accommodate students who are working full-time.
-They require students to complete 2 courses per semester, with each class meeting once per week in the evenings, and are typically completed in 3-6 years.
+They require students to complete 2 courses per semester, with each class meeting once per week in the evenings, and may typically be completed in 3-6 years.

-A Doctorate in Social Work provides the student with the opportunity to pursue a career in a number of social work fields.
+A Doctorate in Social Work may provide graduates with opportunities to pursue a career in a number of social work fields.
 Some of these are:

 - Advanced Practice Clinical Social Worker – Often specializes in specific practice areas, and may consult or supervise other social work professionals, work on setting policy at local or national levels, or work in education.
 They are qualified to practice independently and make referrals to other specialists.